Configuration Export and Import

 4. Select one or more configuration objects you want to export.

-5. Export the selected configuration objects.
+5. Click Export to export the selected configuration objects.

 The configuration file has the following naming convention: export_YYYY-MM-DDTHHMMSS.json.
 You can rename the file as needed.